b3-exmo/b3-exmo.github.io/docs/Prophets/Brigham Young/Blood Atonement.md

 "It's likely that in least one instance, at least one member at some point time in history maybe did this."
 I don't know that I could fit more qualifiers in that sentence if I tried to.
 That's genuinely impressive.

 To be fair, that quote from the essay does also have a footnote on this kind of religious violence was normal.
 That footnote points to some cited sources.
-At the time of writing this, I haven't delved into those citations, but that sounds like something I ought to do at some point. #TODO
+At the time of writing this, I haven't delved into those citations, but that sounds like something I ought to do at some point.